-Although there are probably utility easements the boundary survey is not clear as to their exact locations.
+Although there are probably utility easements I have not been provided with a boundary survey for conformation and location.
 Such easements have no apparent adverse effect on the property.
-The survey stated "Easements and right-of-way per record plat have been shown...No further search for matters of record has been made..."
+I have not searched for matters of record as this does not reflect my area of expertise.
 If you require greater accuracy to determine whether any further easements exist that may affect value I recommend that you hire qualified experts to do it.